almetica/almetica/README.md

 Provide a server platform for TERA that gives better performance then the original server while providing the same feature set.

-We don't strive to emulate the original TERA server 100% the same.
+I don't strive to emulate the original TERA server 100% the same.
 We will optimize / improve functionality where it seems logical (for example stricter validation of client commands).